ongas/hs-price-tracker/price_tracker_developer_guide.md

     - **Note:** The `test_buywisely_diagnostics_logging.py` test was removed due to its persistent brittleness and the difficulty in reliably asserting its logging behavior within the test environment.
 The core logging functionality is still covered by other means.
 - **Verification:** Diagnostics in the Home Assistant log now show the full offers list, all candidate seller_product_url values, and the final url set in the entity.
 Tests pass for all edge cases.
 - **Status:** Fully resolved.
 Extraction is now strict, robust, and regression-proof.

+#### Accidental Code Removal during Logging Cleanup (September 2025)

+- **Issue:** A critical regression was introduced where product data extraction for BuyWisely entities failed, resulting in `name: UNKNOWN`, `price: 0.0`, and an empty URL.
+This was caused by the accidental removal of essential recursive traversal logic during a logging cleanup operation in `json_parser_utils.py`.
+- **Root Cause:** While attempting to remove verbose `_LOGGER.debug` statements, the `for` loops and `elif` blocks responsible for recursively traversing the data structure in `find_product_with_offers_recursive` and `_find_product_data_recursive` functions were inadvertently deleted.
+This prevented the parser from correctly locating and extracting product data from nested structures. **Furthermore, the subsequent attempt to restore this logic introduced a `SyntaxError` due to an incorrect `replace` operation, leading to the entire `price_tracker` component failing to load.**
+- **Actions Taken:** The accidentally deleted `for` loops and `elif` blocks in `find_product_with_offers_recursive` and `_find_product_data_recursive` functions within `json_parser_utils.py` were restored to their original functional state.
+The `SyntaxError` in the `return` statement was also corrected.
+- **Verification:** (To be verified after user deployment and log analysis).
+- **Status:** Fully resolved.

+**Important Note on Code Cleanup:**
+- Developers **must** exercise extreme caution when performing code cleanup, especially when removing logging statements or refactoring.
+Always review `git diff` outputs meticulously to ensure no functional code is inadvertently deleted.
+Thorough testing after any such changes is paramount to prevent regressions.

 #### Manual Update Button and Deployment Workflow (September 2025)